cloud-bulldozer/benchmark-operator/docs/vegeta.md

 Where:

-- `elasticsearch.server` this is the elasticsearch cluster ip you want to send the result data to for long term storage.
+- `elasticsearch.server` this is the elasticsearch cluster IP you want to send the result data to for long term storage.
-- `elasticsearch.port` port which elasticsearch is listening, typically `9200`.
+- `elasticsearch.port` port where elasticsearch is listening, typically `9200`.
 - `elasticsearch.index_name` Elasticseach to index the logs in.
 This parameter is optional, and defaults to *ripsaw-vegeta*.

-In addition, the following parameters can be also specified at the `spec` level to improve ES indexing.
+In addition, the following parameters can also be specified at the `spec` level to improve ES indexing.
 - `test_user` user is a key that points to user triggering ripsaw, useful to search results in ES.
 Defaults to *ripsaw*.
 - `clustername` an arbitrary name for your system under test (SUT) that can aid indexing.